JustinMShea/phoenixdown/README.md

 If you would like to contribute to this project, please start by reading our [Guide to Contributing](CONTRIBUTING.md).
 Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
 By participating in this project you agree to abide by its terms.

 <!--
-To update the PDF template stored in inst/ assuming we are at top level rmarkdown::draft('inst/index.Rmd', template = 'thesis', package = 'huskydown', create_dir = TRUE, edit = FALSE) setwd('inst/index') bookdown::render_book('index.Rmd', huskydown::thesis_pdf(latex_engine = 'xelatex'))
+To update the PDF template stored in inst/ assuming we are at top level:

+rmarkdown::draft('inst/index.Rmd', template = 'thesis', package = 'huskydown', create_dir = TRUE, edit = FALSE)

+setwd('inst/index')

+bookdown::render_book('index.Rmd', huskydown::thesis_pdf(latex_engine = 'xelatex'))

 -->